fredlcore/Robotan/Assembly Instructions.md

 GND <-> G
 TX <-> D7
 Do not connect the RX line of the module as it is not used and might interfere with the Wemos D1 Mini board.
 If you connect the piezo buzzer to D2 (+) and GND (-), an SOS beep will turn on once the robot has left the permissible GPS coordinates.

+9. If you want to add the ADXL335 acceleration sensor for greater accuracy when detecting whether the robot is stuck, connect the VCC and GND pins to 5V and GND on the Wemos D1 Mini respectively.
+Connect one of the X/Y/Z axis pins to the A0 pin on the Wemos.
+Use that axis pin on the ADXL335 that best matches the horizontal movement axis of the robot.
+This depends on where and in which direction you have attached the sensor inside the robot.

-9. If you want to add the HC-05 Bluetooth module, you can solder the pins one to one like this (see also image below):
+10. If you want to add the HC-05 Bluetooth module, you can solder the pins one to one like this (see also image below):
 5V <-> 5V
 GND <-> G